-Passing through eight states – Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California – Route 66 planning can be a challenging task.
+It crosses no fewer than eight states – Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California – so planning can be a challenging task.
 Not sure where to start?
 Here are some tips to get you on the right path.

-Dotted with historic gas stations, old-school diners, scenic flatlands, and unparalleled sights (ever heard of the largest rocker in Missouri?), be transported to a bygone era of America.
+Dotted with historic gas stations, old-school diners, scenic flatlands, and unparalleled sights – ever heard of the largest rocker in Missouri? – Route 66 will transport you to a bygone era of America.

 You can’t hit one of the most famous roads in America without visiting the World’s Largest Rocker in Fanning; other sights that shouldn’t be missed are the Meramec River US 66 Bridge and Route 66 State Park in Eureka.

-Inspiration behind the movie Cars character, Tow Mater – an old truck that stands outside a former gas station-turned-café in Galena – is a must-see along with the Eisler Bros.
-Old Riverton Store in Riverton (former Williams’ Store), the oldest continuously operating store on Route 66, and the Marsh Rainbow Arch Bridge, a significant Route 66 marker.
+Inspiration behind Tow Mater, a character in the movie Cars – an old truck that stands outside a former gas station-turned-café in Galena – is a must-see along with the Eisler Bros Old Riverton Store in Riverton (former Williams’ Store), the oldest continuously operating store on Route 66, and the Marsh Rainbow Arch Bridge, a significant Route 66 marker.

-One of the most famous sights along Route 66 is Cadillac Ranch, where you can explore the public art installations and sculptures and the famous ‘buried’ Cadillac cars.
-Located in Amarillo, this one is worth the drive.
+One of the most famous sights along Route 66 is Cadillac Ranch, in Amarillo, where you can explore the public art installations and sculptures and the famous “buried” Cadillacs.

 Delve into New Mexico’s native culture at the San Miguel Mission in Santa Fe – the oldest church in the US – Maisel’s Indian Trading Post in Albuquerque, the Acoma Curio Shop in San Fidel, and Glenrio’s ghost town.

-Known for its purple mountains and stunning desert lands, Arizona’s Painted Desert has some of the most breathtaking views on the West Coast; be sure to stop at the Grand Canyon and Petrified Forest (all three are located near the Four Corners area of the state), and the famous Meteor Crater, a 550-foot-deep crater 18 miles west of Winslow.
+Known for its purple mountains and stunning desert lands, Arizona’s Painted Desert has some of the most breathtaking views on the West Coast; be sure to stop at the Grand Canyon and Petrified Forest (all three are located near the Four Corners area of the state), and the famous Meteor Crater, a 550ft-deep (167m) crater 18mi (29km) west of Winslow.

-Pop into the historic Roy’s Motel and Café in Amboy for a refreshment, check out El Garces, a historic hotel in Needles, and don’t miss the Santa Monica Pier – the perfect culmination to 2,400 miles of road views.
-Be sure to check out our perfect soundtrack to the great American road trip, for some ideal tunes for those long highway drives.
+Pop into the historic Roy’s Motel and Café in Amboy for a drink, check out El Garces, a historic hotel in Needles, and don’t miss the Santa Monica Pier – the perfect culmination to 2,400mi (3,862km) of road views.
+Then put up your feet at one of these luxury hotels in Santa Monica for a well-deserved rest.

-In Kansas, Baxter Springs Smokehouse BBQ is the perfect road trip stop.
-Or check out another favorite, 4 Women on the Route in Galena.
-When in Galena, be sure to swing by Steve’s Candy for a sugar kick, and you’ll be ready for another few hundred miles on the road.
+Baxter Springs Smokehouse BBQ is the perfect road-trip stop.
+Or check out another favorite, 4 Women, on the Route in Galena.
+Swing by Steve’s Candy for a sugar kick, and you’ll be ready for another few hundred miles on the road.

-You can’t head down Route 66 in Oklahoma without making a stop at the historic Rock Café in Stroud, a 1939 burger and fries institution, and Dairy King in Commerce.
-Considering stopping in another OK city?
+You can’t head down Route 66 in Oklahoma without making a stop at the Rock Café in Stroud, a 1939 burger and fries institution, and Dairy King in Commerce.
 There’s also Green Chile Kitchen on Route 66 in Yukon, Cattleman’s Steakhouse in Oklahoma City, POPS in Arcadia, Clanton’s Cafe in Vinita, and Elote Café and Catering in Tulsa.

 Keep it Texas-style and do it big at the Big Texan Steak Ranch in Amarillo, a must-visit for the first timer.
 Other great stops include the Stockyard Cafe in Amarillo and the Midpoint Cafe and Gift Shop in Adrian.